HCL-TECH-SOFTWARE/hcl-workload-automation-chart/README.md

 ### Managing your custom certificates (DEPRECATED STARTING FROM V 10)

 This procedure is deprecated starting from v 10.
 Use the [Managing custom PEM certificates](#managing-custom-PEM-certificates) procedure instead.
-If you use customized certificates, `useCustomizedCert:true`, you must create a secret containing the customized files that will replace the Server default ones in the \<workload_automation_namespace>.
+Create a secret containing the customized files that will replace the Server default ones in the \<workload_automation_namespace>.
 Customized files must have the same name as the default ones.

   * TWSClientKeyStoreJKS.sth
   * TWSClientKeyStore.kdb